johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/notebooks/john/README.md

 ## 2022-09-20: Meeting-With-TA

-Some suggestions + improvements for our project proposal
+TA also sent back feedback for our project proposal.
+Some suggestions + improvements for our it are:

 - Add range (+/- 1 minute) to occupancy updating time
 - Update visual aid to add a few more explicit labels ("Occupancy data", etc.)